Alicante: Economy

 The city serves as the headquarters of the European Union Intellectual Property Office and a sizeable population of European public workers live there.

-The campus of the University of Alicante lies in San Vicente del Raspeig, bordering the city of Alicante to the north.
+The campus of the University of Alicante (Universitat d'Alacant or Universidad de Alicante) lies in Sant Vicent del Raspeig, bordering the city of Alicante to the north.
 More than 25,000 students attend the university.

 Between 2005 and 2012 Ciudad de la Luz (Ciutat de la Llum), one of the largest film studios in Europe, had its base in Alicante.
 The studio shot Spanish and international movies such as Asterix at the Olympic Games by Frédéric Forestier and Thomas Langmann, and Manolete by Menno Meyjes.
 It was shut down in 2012 for violating European competition law.

 Transport

 Alicante Airport outranks the Valencia Airport, being the busiest airport in the Valencian Community, and among the busiest airports in Spain after Madrid, Barcelona, Palma de Mallorca and Málaga.
 It is connected with Madrid and Barcelona by frequent Iberia and Vueling flights, and with many Western European cities through carriers such as Ryanair, EasyJet and Jet2.
 There are also regular flights to Algeria.

 Alicante railway station is used by Cercanías Murcia/Alicante commuter rail services linking Alicante with suburbs and Murcia.
 Long-range Renfe trains run frequently to Madrid, Barcelona, and Valencia.
 In 2013, the Madrid–Levante high-speed rail network was extended to Alicante station, allowing AVE high-speed rail services to link to Madrid via Villena AV, Albacete-Los Llanos and Cuenca-Fernando Zóbel.

-Alicante Metropolitan-Tram connects different parts within the city, its metropolitan area and with outlying settlements along Costa Blanca as well.
+Alicante Metropolitan-TRAM connects different parts within the city, its metropolitan area and with outlying settlements along Costa Blanca as well.
 As of 2020, electric tram-trains run up to Benidorm, and diesel trains go further to Dénia.

-The city has regular ferry services to the Balearic Islands and Algeria.
+The city has regular ferry services to Algeria.
 The city is strongly fortified, with a spacious harbour.